kimh/clojure-by-example/source/index.md

 </br>
 </br>

-Interesting thing is that fraction is represented by ratio.
+Interesting thing is that fractions are represented by ratio.

 ## Modulo